 Black-and-white speed limit signs are regulatory signs.
 Compliance with the posted speed limit is mandatory for drivers operating on public roadways.
 Drivers that exceed the speed limit are subject to ticketing by Arvada Police.
 Residents concerned about speeding issues or erratic driving behavior should report their concerns to Arvada Police by calling the non-emergency number: 720-898-6900.
 Arvada Police works with Traffic Engineering to identify locations where Traffic Enforcement efforts are not a feasible solution and traffic calming measures are needed.

 Traffic calming measures are education campaigns, where speed radar signs are installed for a two month period at specific locations to notify motorists to check their travel speeds.
 These measures are only effective in unique situations and specific criteria for the use of speed radar signs must be met prior to the campaign.
 The City does check the roadways to ensure that speed limit signs, pavement markings, and the roadway layout matches appropriate standards.
-If members of the public notice a maintenance related issue with a speed limit sign, please contact the City using a service request below or calling the Traffic Division at 720-898-7740 during business hours.
+If members of the public notice a maintenance related issue with a speed limit sign, please submit a request through Ask Arvada or call the Traffic Division at 720-898-7740 during business hours.

 Stop signs are installed at an intersection after an engineering evaluation.
 A variety of criteria known as “warrants” in the Manual on Uniform Traffic Control Devices (MUTCD) must be met including traffic volumes and crash history.
 Overuse of stop signs reduces their effectiveness and causes drivers to ignore them, which is then a hazard for drivers, pedestrians, and bicyclists.
 Stop signs are not intended for controlling speeds.
 Intersecting roadways with unequal traffic volume will always have a two-way stop (for the side-streets) until specific warrants are met.
 Intersecting roadways with equal traffic volume will often have four-way stop control per the MUTCD warrants.

 After the installation of a stop sign along a public roadway, the Traffic Division of Public Works maintains the signs to ensure visibility and safety of the public.
-Constituents can contact the City of Arvada by calling the Traffic Division at 720-898-7740 during business hours or the Police Dispatch at 720-898-6900 during non-business hours to report a maintenance issue.
+Constituents can submit a request through Ask Arvada, call the Traffic Division at 720-898-7740 during business hours or call Police Dispatch at 720-898-6900 during non-business hours to report a maintenance issue.
 The Traffic Maintenance team responds to a downed stop sign within 24 hours of receiving a report.
-This information was brought to you by Public Works.

 The City of Arvada operates and maintains more than 100 traffic signals and 128 school zone flashers placed throughout the City.
 Traffic signals located along state highways in the City, including Wadsworth Boulevard, Sheridan Boulevard, and State Highway 72, are operated and maintained by the Colorado Department of Transportation.